iMishaDev/udacity-activities/api-activity/README.md

 +-- README.md
 ```

-What are we interested to look at is the `App.js` file and `components` folder.
+What are we interested to look at is the `App.js` file. the other files, if you know React you will be familiar with.

 in `App.js` you will find many predeclared states, characters, selected character, films, speices, starships and vehicles. these made for you to store the data coming from the API.